thaumagen/fluxcd-iona-console/README.md

 https://fluxcd.io/docs/migration/flux-v1-automation-migration/#replacing-an-ssh-key-secret

+Note that the secret  and git sources need to be created in the same names repository as the imageautomation resource

-flux create secret git -n flux-system fluxcd-iona-console --url ssh://git@github.com/thaumagen/fluxcd-iona
+flux create secret git -n iona-console fluxcd-iona-console --url ssh://git@github.com/thaumagen/fluxcd-iona-console.git